Best Cheap Health Insurance in Massachusetts for 2026

 Gold plans pay for about 80% of your medical care.

-Gold plans are cheaper than Platinum plans but still pay for a large share of your medical bills.
+Gold plans are cheaper than Platinum plans, but still pay for a large share of your medical bills.
 They're a good option if you go to the doctor often or expect to need medical care in the coming year.

-For example, if you plan to have a baby or think you'll need a surgery, a Gold plan might be a good idea.
+For example, if you plan to have a baby or think you'll need surgery, a Gold plan might be a good idea.

 Silver plans: Best if you have moderate medical needs